Saving lives through family medical history

 SADS conditions are usually inherited by autosomal dominant transmission – meaning that each child of an affected parent has a 50% chance of inheriting the genetic abnormality.

 This means about half your family might have the genetic marker that is associated with a SADS condition.
 Not everyone who has the same genetic marker will express the same symptoms.
-One person can have absolutely no symptoms, but their child with the same genetic mutation could have many symptoms.
+One person can have absolutely no symptoms, but their child with the same genetic mutation can experience fainting or sudden cardiac arrest.
 Often families find that many members are carrying the genetic mutation but have no symptoms at all.
 This is why tracing your family pedigree is crucial to saving lives.

 Completing your family health history (or pedigree) can save lives.
 After a family member is diagnosed with a SADS condition, it is extremely important that other family members be tested.
 It is important to know which parent or grandparent has the abnormality since siblings, aunts, uncles, nephews, nieces, and cousins on the affected side are potentially at risk.

 Your family pedigree can identify other family members who may be at risk but don’t know it.
-They should be tested with ECGs and genetic testing so that they can get treated to prevent a tragic death.
+They should be evaluated by a SADS expert, testing could include ECGs, cardiac MRI, stress test, holter monitor, and genetic testing.

 Start filling by filling out the SADS Family Registration form